 How can I track conversions through my website?

 There are actually lots of ways.
-Google can give you some code which you plug into your website which will capture information about the visitors who arrive via your Adwords Campaign.
-You can then go to your campaign page in Google and see which keyword clicks actually resulted in a sale / conversion for you.
-You can also modify your website yourself to track all incoming visitors, and the keywords they have used to search for you.
+Google can give you some code that you plug into your website which will capture information about the visitors who arrive via your Adwords Campaign.
+You can then go to your campaign page in Google and see which keyword clicks actually resulted in a sale/conversion for you.
+You can also modify your website yourself to track all incoming visitors and the keywords they have used to search for you.

-Whatever method you use the most important thing is to know which keywords / websites etc delivered the most customers to you.
-If you use Google Adwords you can remove the keywords that are not generating sales, thereby increasing the amount of your budget which goes to the keywords that do generate sales.
+Whatever method you use, the most important thing is to know which keywords/websites, etc. delivered the most customers to you.
+If you use Google Adwords, you can remove the keywords that are not generating sales, thereby increasing the amount of your budget that goes to the keywords that do generate sales.
 Simple really, but it’s surprising that many website owners do not do this!

 The Author of this series of articles is Martin Jarvis, who creates and manages Pay-per-Click campaigns for a number of clients.
 To find out more, please visit our Pay per Click page.